v-gajjar/Minesweeper/README.md

 # Attributions
 * Inter font by Rasmus Andersson - SIL Open Font License 1.1

-# Acknowledgements
-A big thanks to the kind contributions of developers who have helped improve the project!
-See the list of [contributors](https://github.com/v-gajjar/React-Minesweeper/blob/main/CONTRIBUTORS.md)

 # Development Roadmap
 ### Current focus